| | Inspire

 formed to send out fishermen.
 As prospective fishing places outnumbered fishermen,

 the committee needed to determine priorities.
-A priority list of fishing

 places was posted on bulletin boards in all of the fellowship halls.
 But still,